HTTP-APIs/http-apis.github.io/Usage.md

 <a name="moddata"></a>
 ## Manipulating data
-We already saw how `insert` work in the previous section, we will now see how the other crud operations work and what are the errors and exceptions for each of them.
+We already saw how `insert` work in the Adding instance section, we will now see how the other crud operations work and what are the errors and exceptions for each of them.

 <a name="crud"></a>
 ### CRUD opertions